 |Glenn Ford and Phyllis Thaxter as Ma & Pa Kent|

 Superman opened Friday, December 15th, 1978 at Grauman’s Chinese Theater here in LA, and, of course, I was in line opening night.
-The pre-release press reviews were near-unanimous raves, and the film’s marketing strategy kept everyone intrigued - yet completely in the dark - due to its consisting primarily of minimalist teaser ads dramatically highlighting the Superman insignia and little else.
-In these pre-internet days, movies could keep a great deal of their content under wraps before release, so there was a excitement and sense of this being an "event" buzzing through the crowd that night.
+The pre-release press reviews were near-unanimous raves, and the film’s marketing strategy kept everyone intrigued—yet completely in the dark; its ads consisting primarily of minimalist teaser commercials dramatically highlighting the Superman insignia and little else.
+In those pre-internet days, movies could keep a great deal of their content under wraps before release, so there was excitement, wonder, and sense of being present at an "event" buzzing through the crowd that night.
 What am I saying?
 The anticipation was unbearable!
-If I remember correctly, the theater added late-night screenings to accommodate the overflowing masses, and in the line I occupied that wrapped nearly completely around the block, all any of us could talk about was how Superman: The Movie was going to stack up, special effects-wise, to last year’s megahit, Star Wars, and wonder aloud as to how the film could make good on its dogmatic tagline: “You’ll Believe a Man Can Fly.”
+If I remember correctly, the theater added late-night screenings to accommodate the overflowing masses, and in the line I occupied that wrapped nearly completely around the block, all any of us could talk about was how Superman: The Movie was going to stack up, special effects-wise, to last year’s megahit, Star Wars, and wonder aloud as to how the film could make good on its resolute tagline: “You’ll Believe a Man Can Fly.”

 To this day, whenever I watch Superman, I can still remember, clear as a bell, the rumble of excitement that went through the packed house when the lights dimmed.
 I’ll never forget the moment preceding the credits, when the screen expanded, the black and white intro footage changed to color, and (with the assist of MAJOR amplified sound) those laser-like “flying names” whooshed towards us.
 The loudest sound (the sound of a jet plane taking off or Superman himself flying directly overhead), accompanied by the first blare of horns from composer John Williams’ majestically heroic score, came with the Superman insignia.
 And with that, the audience totally lost its collective mind.
 The biggest collective gasp you ever heard filled the cavernous theater, followed by deafening excited applause and cheers.
 Here Superman wasn't even two-minutes-old and it had the audience eating right out of its hand.